 Continued demand for elephant ivory provides a ready marketplace for trafficked ivory obtained from poached elephants, which in turn undermines global efforts to save the species from extinction.
 Recognizing the urgent need for Japan to reduce ivory consumption and to combat the illegal trade in elephant ivory, several prominent Japanese e-commerce companies and retail outlets have prohibited elephant ivory products sales, including Rakuten Ichiba, AEON and Mercari.

 Adam Peyman, wildlife program manager at Humane Society International, said, “As the host of the Olympics in 2020, Japan will be in the international spotlight for its ivory consumption and its role in ivory trafficking.
 We are hopeful that the Japanese government will continue to combat ivory trafficking.
 We believe that once Japanese citizens become aware of the cruelty behind ivory products, they will change their purchasing behavior.
 We can’t afford to waste any time in this fight to protect elephants from poaching and the threat of extinction.”
-Take action and donate now to help.

 - The Great Elephant Census found that between 2007 and 2014, poachers were primarily responsible for the killing of 144,000 elephants due to supply the illegal ivory trade.
 African Savanna elephant populations experienced a 30 percent decline during this time, with only approximately 352,271 elephants remaining in the surveyed countries.